 Educating our clients is also an important component of our service.
 Not only do we teach our users the nuances of our software and content offerings, but FactSet personnel are often thought-leaders in a particular area of financial modeling in our rapidly evolving industry.
 As a result, clients look to FactSet as a trusted partner to stay on the cutting edge of financial modeling and analysis.
-During fiscal 2016, over 1,600 clients attended live or online FactSet training sessions and we saw a 7% increase in online learning registration.
+During fiscal 2017, over 2,500 clients attended live or online FactSet training sessions, with over 54,000 eLearning courses taken.